appsmithorg/appsmith-docs/website/docs/reference/widgets/text.md

 # Text

-This page explains the use of a Text widget for displaying and binding textual information.
+A Text widget displays static or dynamic textual information and makes it easy to style them.